-(b) Explanation of basis of allocation by states, premiums by state, etc. Premiums are allocated based on the state of residence of covered members.
+(b) Explanation of basis of allocation by states, premiums by state, etc.

+Premiums are allocated based on the state of residence of the covered members or the employer group's state of domicile.

 SCHEDULE Y - INFORMATION CONCERNING ACTIVITIES OF INSURANCE MEMBERS OF A HOLDING COMPANY GROUP